Electrify Your QMS! – Highlights from the 2021 AIAG Quality Summit and IATF® Updates

 OEM Updates at the Quality Summit

 Geely – Hua Howard Xu, Vice President of Quality & Supply Chain at Geely Group, spoke about really understanding the expectation of the customer, and the expectation of “amazing quality”.
 Geely has ranked 1st in sales among Chinese brands for 4 consecutive years.
-Xu provided insight into their success in the Chinese automotive market by striving for extraordinary, and prioritizing user experience to the strategic level.
-He sees Quality 4.0 as creating the mobility experience that exceeds expectation.
+Xu provided insight into their success in the Chinese automotive market by striving for extraordinary and prioritizing user experience to the strategic level.
+He sees Quality 4.0 as creating a mobility experience that exceeds expectations.

 Stellantis – announced they will be moving their IATF® database out of Lotus Notes and into a web-based environment (Auros system) later in October.

 Ford – Has spent some time reviewing how FMEA processes affect supplier quality issues and review of software supporting migration to AIAG/VDA FMEA.
-(75% of suppliers use Excel spreadsheets for FMEAs which doesn’t have linkages from foundation FMEA to product FMEA to Control Plan.)
+(75% of suppliers use Excel spreadsheets for FMEAs that don’t have linkages from foundation FMEA to product FMEA to Control Plan.)
 The ultimate goal is to improve FMEA execution.
-Software supports automatic linkages, visual structure and a web based or central database.
+Software supports automatic linkages, visual structure and a web-based or central database.

 Ford will be updating 4 processes to drive FMEA improvements: